thuylan99/-HookBotnetPanel/README.md

 @AliceExploit is the owner of this channel

-He constantly preaches on his Telegram channel about scammers But he himself is a despicable scammer with dirty tricks All the features of Hook that he boasts about are fabricated.
+He constantly preaches on his Telegram channel about scammers But he himself is a despicable scammer with dirty tricks.
+All the features of Hook that he boasts about are fabricated.

 I have exposed him in this post https://github.com/thuylan99/-AliceExploit